26. On the Education of Children

 Today, education is often framed in a similar manner – with career goals and future earnings used as benchmarks of success.
 But to Montaigne, the purpose of education is “not for gain” or “for external advantages.”
 Montaigne sees education as the way we become most fully human, “to enrich and furnish himself inwardly.”

 But it would be a mistake to conclude that Montaigne’s essay has value only for the governing elites of a society.
 To the contrary, in a democracy, decisions about foreign policy, war and peace and political economy fall to all citizens who elect their representatives and hold them accountable.
 Meanwhile, the societal urge to use education as a means for creating professional classes continues to grow.
 I think it would be fair to extrapolate Montaigne into a discussion about challenging and confronting a culture of atomized experts.
+Or, increasingly, a culture of atomized consumers.
+But that is a discussion left for another time and place.

+There is a more pressing issue at hand in world today—a deep distrust of expert opinion and the managerial class at a moment when we are more reliant on them than ever before.
+It’s not an easy issue to navigate.
 How do you create a critical mass of people in a culture – whether it’s a small ruling elite or a democratic mass – capable of weighing expert opinions and making crucial decisions about the direction of a nation?
 Montaigne believed that you cannot create this class through specialized knowledge and by stuffing heads with facts.
 Rather, he believed that the best means for sculpting minds capable of critical judgments is to start off with a solid block of philosophy.
 He wrote:

 Since it is philosophy that teaches us to live, and since there is a lesson in it for childhood as well as for the other ages, why is it not imparted to children?
 They teach us to live, when life is past.
 A hundred students have caught the syphilis before they came to Aristotle’s lesson on temperance ….
 Philosophy has lessons for the birth of men as well as for their decrepitude.